joeypiccola/k8s_home/readme.md

 We're going to use `talhelper` to generate talos node configs.
 Talos node configs are node specific and are used later during infrastructure provisioning.
 Normally we'd do something like `talosctl gen config myCluster https://<VIP>:<port>` to generate talos node configs but this doesn't scale very well.
 With `talhelper` we can leverage `talos/talconfig.yaml` + `talos/talenv.yaml` + `talos/talsecret.sops.yaml` to generate all talos node configs at once.
 The following is a brief description of each file.

-- `talos/talconfig.yaml`: talos config template.
-This is a `talhelper` specific config that leverages variable substitution from `talos/talenv.yaml` (e.g. `${domainName}`).
+- `talos/talconfig.yaml`: talos config template (created by hand initially via a [starter template](https://github.com/budimanjojo/talhelper/blob/master/example/talconfig.yaml)) This is a `talhelper` specific config that leverages variable substitution from `talos/talenv.yaml` (e.g. `${domainName}`).
 - `talos/talenv.yaml`: talos environment variables that are injected into talos node config files.
 - `talos/talsecret.sops.yaml`: talos secrets that are injected into talos node config files.
-It holds k8s certs/keys and talos specific certs/keys and bootstrap tokens that get injected into talos config files.
+It holds k8s certs/keys, talos specific certs/keys and bootstrap tokens that get injected into talos config files.
 This file was created with `talhelper gensecret > talsecret.sops.yaml`, only needed once!
 This file was encrypted with `sops -e -i talos/talsecret.sops.yaml` discussed later.

 #### Installs